kamal-haider/Nidify/README.md

 ## Configure the template

 The JSON template should be structured as a nested object where each key represents a directory and each value can either be an array of filenames or another nested object.
-Filenames can include a `${feature}` tag that will be replaced with the feature name provided when running the application.
+Filenames and directories can include a `${feature}` tag that will be replaced with the feature name provided when running the application.
 Here is an example of a template:
 ```json
 {
     "directory_name": [